itod/panthro/README.md

     // …then evaluate later
     NSString ch1Title = [env evaluate:expr withContextNode:ctxNode error:&err];

-Alternatively, the Panthro API also allows you to complile and evaluate an XPath string all in one go.
+Alternatively, the Panthro API allows you to complile and evaluate an XPath string all in one go.
 The API keyword for this combined action is `execute`:

     // compile and evaluate together (AKA `execute`) NSError *err = nil;